 The last significant change was a modern reinterpretation of the Pistrucci classic, crafted for the 2012 Sovereign by British sculptor Paul Day.
 This appeared on both the Proof and Bullion issues and was produced in honour of the Queen's Diamond Jubilee.

 Might the 2022 Sovereign feature a similarly creative take on the Royal Arms?
 We like this trend, seen on the 2012 issue for reverses where the figures dominate the frame, pushing aside the legend and almost leaping off the surface.
 No doubt a heavy weight UK artist will be brought in to tackle the important 2022 commission or a member of The Royal Mint's talented staff will be put to the task.

-The 1989 Sovereign - the first commemorative Gold Sovereign - was another year in which a very different design was used, both for the reverse and the obverse.
-The reverse for the 1989 Sovereign actually featured Elizabeth II's Arms, crown at the centre of a Tudor rose, inspired by the appearance of 16th century sovereigns.
+The 1989 Sovereign - the first commemorative Gold Sovereign - was another year in which a very different design was used, both for the obverse and the reverse.
+The reverse for the 1989 Sovereign actually featured Elizabeth II's Arms, crowned at the centre of a Tudor rose, inspired by the appearance of 16th century sovereigns.
 Could the 2022 Sovereign have a similar design?
 It’s certainly possible.

 In 1989 The Royal Mint celebrated the 500th Anniversary of the Gold Sovereign with a shield reverse based on Tudor gold coins.

 While we don't know exactly what the 2022 Sovereign reverse will look like, we do know that it will have the same specs as all Sovereigns minted since 1817: 7.98 grams of 22 carat gold with a 22.05 millimetre diameter.
 The Royal Proclamations don't authorise any change except to the reverse design so the standard weights and measures will apply for Full Sovereigns as well as Quarter Sovereigns, Half Sovereigns, gold Two Pound pieces and Five Pound pieces.